Grand Avenue Project: History

-On February 14, 2007 both the Los Angeles City Council and the Los Angeles County Board of Supervisors approved the project, and officials originally hoped to break ground in December 2007.
-The project has been developed in stages due to the recession between 2007–2009.
+On February 14, 2007, both the Los Angeles City Council and the Los Angeles County Board of Supervisors approved the project, and officials originally hoped to break ground in December 2007.
+The project has been developed in stages due to the recession between 2007 and 2009.
 On July 26, 2012, Grand Park opened to the public as the initial phase of the project, In October 2014, The Related Companies completed The Emerson, a 19-story tower marketed to older adults that includes an affordable housing component.
 The Broad, a contemporary art museum, opened between the Disney Concert Hall and the condo tower in 2015.
 The final phase of the project, on a lot directly east of the Disney Concert Hall, has two skyscrapers, a 45-story residential tower and a 25-story tower featuring apartments and the Conrad Hotel.
 The development was designed by Frank Gehry.
-Construction began in December 2018 and is expected to be complete by the end of 2022.
+Construction began in December 2018 and completed in 2022.